JakeRoggenbuck/all-the-NaN-floats/README.md

 Helpful visualization: https://www.h-schmidt.net/FloatConverter/IEEE754.html

 The resulting file size is 2 ^ (32 - 8) * 4, where 4 is the amount of bytes a float 32 takes up.
 This results in ~67.11 Megabytes of disk space.
 If we compress this with something like xz with the highest level of compression, we get a file size of ~4.16 Megabytes.

+That [file](https://github.com/JakeRoggenbuck/all-the-NaN-floats/blob/main/all-the-nan-floats.xz) was small enough to include in the git project.